poweredbycereal/personal-finance-notes/the-simple-path-to-wealth-notes.md

 ## Why I Don't Like Dollar Cost Averaging

-## How To Be A Stock market Guru And Get On CNBC
+## How To Be A Stock Market Guru And Get On CNBC

 ## You Too, Can Be Conned